CS 725/825 Computer Networks, IT 725 Network Technology

 IPv4 and IPv6 address assignment on rb1/rb2/rb3.
 This assignment uses only rb1 and rb2 and network interfaces enp2s0f0, enp2s0f1, enp2s0f2.
 For convenience, you can use hostnames using pattern: hostname "pxyz" resolves to IPv4 address 10.x.y.z (e.g., "p201" is a hostname for the interface with IP address 10.2.0.1).

 How exactly you set up the experiments is up to you.
 You do not have to run the experiment on all links but the choices that you make should not be arbitrary.
 Your submission should include a brief justification of the experiment design decisions.
-Each of the experiments must be repeated sufficient number of times so that the collected results are statistically significant.
+Each of the experiments must be repeated a sufficient number of times so that the collected results are statistically significant.

 Deliverables